web-at-berkeley/backend-project/README.md

 will be submitting your code on [Gradescope](https://www.gradescope.com/).
 If you do not have a Gradescope account, please create one and if you are unable to create one, please email us immediately.
 The Gradescope course code is `9DW2N5`.
 You will see two different assignments:
-`Frontend Technical Project` and `Backend Techinical Project`. _Please only submit to Backend Technical Project._ You can ignore Frontend Technical Project.
+`Frontend Technical Project` and `Backend Technical Project`. _Please only submit to Backend Technical Project._ You can ignore Frontend Technical Project.

 This project will release at 8:00 am PDT on Thursday, September 17th, and will run until 8:00 am PDT